 Quality appliances are recognized as a standard for the luxury home.
 The refrigerator needs to be integrated with wood panels or the stainless steel appliances need to be distributed around the room in a balanced design.
 The balance of stainless steel needs to be considered as the range and/or ovens will not have wood fronts to match the cabinetry.
 The wood panels for the dishwasher, refrigerators and freezers are made by the cabinet maker and not included in the refrigerator price and don’t forget the handle to open the doors, it needs to coordinate with other cabinetry hardware.
 If you need this oversize handle start your selection for your cabinetry hardware with this handle.
 Typical choices include 36” and 48” stainless models with all refrigerator, all freezer and combination options.
 Sub-Zero integrated products have no visible hinges or grilles thus allowing the total cabinetry look.

 The visibility of the refrigerator from other areas (the front door, dining room, great room) helps to determine this priority.
-Available in the new 27” columns and 36” with separate freezer drawers and other options, the 48” stainless inside and out, the French door refrigerator and integrated drawer options make kitchen design more exciting than ever.
+Available in 27” columns, 36” with separate freezer drawers and other options, 48” stainless inside and out, the French door refrigerator and integrated drawer options making kitchen design more exciting than ever.
 Consumer reports also recommends Thermador.
 Miele, GE Monogram, Viking and Dacor are additional considerations.
 Others might be considered for a sleek, contemporary look, color (Viking) or for door configuration.
-Thermador’s refrigerator and freezer columns have great possibilities.
+Thermidor’s also has refrigerator and freezer columns.
 Liebheer is a great European contemporary look.
 The Samsung “Family Hub” has a touchscreen to connect to smartphones-see what’s in your frig while shopping!
-Whirlpool Smart Appliance allows automated cooking with access on a mobile ap.
+Whirlpool Smart Appliance allows automated cooking with access on a mobile app.
 Jean-Air integrates with Nest.
 Bosch’s line of 24″ appliances is designed for compact high end living.
-Gaggenau evolved from professional kitchens.
-Refined engineering and rugged design, sleek, handleless with a clean minimalist line and limitless cooking options.
+Gaggenau evolved from professional kitchens with refined engineering that is both rugged and sleek with a handleless minimalist line and limitless cooking options.

 The next most sought after appliance in custom homes is the Wolf range for gas cooking.
 Again a favorite with chefs.
 The scale of this range can easily create the basis for a focal point in the kitchen with a custom hood above and great backsplash detail.
 Imported ranges that offer varied options are listed below with internet discussions on features.
 The biggest supplies will offer information as well.
 The look sets the tone of the space.